motogeeking/Reggae-Horn-V-2.0/README.md

 1) when the key is first switched on (optional start-up sound) and
 2) when you press the horn button.

 All sound files are stored on a microTF card as MP3 files.
-If you want only horn sounds (no start-u sounds), create a folder and name it "01" (without quotes).
+If you want only horn sounds (no start-up sounds), create a folder and name it "01" (without quotes).
 This is where your horns sounds will be stored.
 If you also want start-up sounds, create a second folder and name it "02" (without quotes).
 These folders need to be on the root of your microTF card and must contain at least one MP3 sound file.

 NOTE: start-up sounds are optional.
 Do not create folder "02" if you don't want start-up sounds.